“The key is not to prioritize what’s on your schedule, but to schedule your priorities.”— Stephen Covey

-For me, one of the greatest gifts of getting older is the increasing awareness of my mortality and the finiteness of my time on this incredible planet.
-I call this a great gift because it’s made me a lot more judicious when it comes to how I spend my time.
-I don’t settle for time-wasters that don’t serve a purpose in my life or allow me to create meaning in lives of others.
+One of the greatest gifts of getting older is an increasing awareness of the finiteness of our time on the planet.
+I call it a gift because it’s made me judicious about how I spend my time.
+I don’t waste it on things that don’t align with my values and allow me to create meaning in lives of others.

 - How we experience time

 - How we organize our time and prioritize

 Let’s begin with the concept of how we experience time.